Pickleball Gear

 The Selkirk LUXX Control Air Invikta pickleball paddle on a blue background

 The LUXX Control Air Invikta is an eye-catching paddle built for control.
-Selkirk have a reputation for making high-performance paddles that cost a pretty penny, and the LUXX is no different.
-This is the control-focused cousin of the VANGUARD, which I voted the best advanced paddle in 2024.
+Selkirk has a reputation for making high-performance paddles that cost a pretty penny, and the LUXX is no different.
+This is the control-focused cousin of the VANGUARD, an advanced paddle that's huge on power.

 Check out my Selkirk LUXX Control Air Invikta review below to see if I think it's worth its $250 price, or if it's just a bunch of marketing jargon.

 My verdict4.5star iconI've never played with a paddle quite like the Selkirk LUXX.
 Don't be fooled by the 20 mm core thickness or the "control" marketing—this paddle has a ton of personality, more power than I expected, and lots of spin.
-It's an excellent paddle for advanced players who value control but want all the weapons needed to play at a high level.
+It's one of the best paddles for advanced players who value control but want all the weapons needed to play at a high level.

 Buy or pass?